scryptedapp/arlo/README.md

 # Arlo Plugin for Scrypted

-**NOTE:** Due to recent changes in authentication timeouts on Arlo Cloud (~2 weeks down to ~2 hours), it is recommended to set up IMAP 2FA to reduce the number of manual logins required.
-The IMAP refresh interval has also be updated to **minutes** instead of **days**.
-Please modify your settings accordingly.

 ## Introduction

 The Arlo Plugin connects Scrypted to Arlo Cloud, allowing you to access all of your Arlo cameras in Scrypted.